The Hidden Cost of Bad Investment Decisions: Why Most Losses Aren’t Market Losses; They’re Decision Losses

 This complexity exceeds traditional decision frameworks.

-AI is now becoming essential not merely for analysis —
+AI is now becoming essential not merely for analysis; but for: orchestrating institutional decisions dynamically.

 The Evolution From Enterprise Software to Decision Infrastructure